voyeg3r/dotfaster/vim/wiki/dicasvim.md

     cxiw ............ mark word for exchange
     .   ............. repeat last action

+Take also a look at Abolish plugin that can do thinks like:

+    :%S/{transmit,receive}/{receive,transmit}

 # How many open buffers do I have?
 + http://superuser.com/a/345593/45032
 + http://stackoverflow.com/a/42024307/2571881